JavierLimon/javier-blog/_posts/2020-09-28-Vault-Start-production-part-1.md

 ## [](#header-3)In this post we will cover

-* Apply the memory lock to the Docker container.
+* Apply the memory lock to the Docker container
-* Download Binary from Hashicorp web page.
+* Download Binary from Hashicorp web page
-* Install Vault in a Docker container (Ubuntu 20.04 LTS).
+* Install Vault in a Docker container (Ubuntu 20.04 LTS)
-* Create the configurations files.
+* Create the configurations files
-* Test the installation and web UI.
+* Test the installation and web UI

 ## [](#header-2)Requirements: